SamuelS45/Movie-DB-Lobby/README.md

 ### rootfolder: movie-db-lobby

-+ Run
+1. After opening root folder
++ Run in terminal to install modules and depedncies for the project to run
 ```
 npm install
 ```

-1. After opening root folder
++ then run "npm run dev" in terminal to start the React Project
 ```
 npm run dev
 ```

-in terminal to start Project
++ Happy Coding!!!

  # How to Use the Project
  The project can be used for making a movie or streaming service app.
 The features now are rudimentary but can be expanded to include many things.